‘Sesame Street’ To Be Canceled? President Trump’s Budget Cuts Threaten CPB Funds

 Harrison added in her statement that the corporation “will work with the new Administration and Congress in raising awareness that elimination of federal funding to CPB begins the collapse of the public media system itself and the end of this essential national service.”

-As the report notes, 2012 Republican president nominee, Mitt Romney, told PBS worker and debate moderator, Jim Lerher, that he would’ve liked to cut the budget for public television network and stop funding Sesame Street.
+As the report notes, 2012 Republican president nominee, Mitt Romney, told PBS worker and debate moderator, Jim Leher, that he would’ve like to cut the budget for public television network and stop funding Sesame Street.

 “I’m sorry, Jim.
 I’m going to stop the subsidy to PBS.
 I’m going to stop other things.
 I like PBS.
 I love Big Bird.
 I actually like you, too.
 But I’m not going to keep on spending money on things to borrow money from China to pay for it.”